leocarneiro/ft_printf/README.md

 # ft_printf
 42 project to recode printf function.
-The followings conversions was manage: cspdiuxX%
-And all combintion this flags: -0.*
+The followings conversions was manage: cspdiuxX% and all combination this flags: -0.*